Diana's Baths Waterfalls Bartlett NH - North Conway NH

 Both the rooming house and sawmill were eventually sold to the US Government and have become part of the national Forrest land.
 Due to the deterioration, the buildings were eventually removed from the site in the 1960’s.
 Remnants of the site can still be seen today including the old cellar holes and parts of the dam system, feed tube and turbine gears used to power the sawmill.

-The parking lot for Diana’s Baths is located at 3405 West Side Road, North Conway NH 03860
+The parking lot for Diana’s Baths is located on West Side Road, North Conway NH 03860

 From Conway Village, head north on Route 16/302 (White Mountain Hwy) past the Eastern Slope Inn.
 At the next set of lights turn left onto River Rd.
 Stay straight on River road for Aprox.
 1 mile when the road changes to West Side Road.
 Stay straight on West Side road for Aprox.
 1.5 miles (you will go past the sign for the road leading to Cathedral Ledge) and you will see the sign for Diana’s Baths parking lot on the left hand side of the road.